-Audiences found Ms. Gianni’s performances as Papagena for HGO’s production of The Magic Flute both memorable and comedic at The Wortham Center, The Miller Outdoor Theater, and The Cynthia Mitchell Pavillion (2015).
+Audiences found Ms. Gianni’s performances as Papagena for HGO’s production of The Magic Flute both memorable and comedic at The Wortham Center, The Miller Outdoor Theater, and The Cynthia Mitchell Pavillion.
 She ended the 2015-’16 season as the official cover for Margaret Hughes in Carlisle Floyd’s world premiere Prince of Players, commissioned by HGO and with Christmas Cabarets at Opera Birmingham and Arizona Opera.
 Ms. Gianni then returned home for Houston First’s New Year’s Eve Broadway Concert at HGO as a featured soloist.
-In her performance and role debut as Petra in HGO’s A Little Night Music (2014), critics acclaimed, “with her thrilling rendition of “The Miller’s Son,” Alicia Gianni as Petra stole the highpoint of the second act…celebrating lustiness, experience, and adventure, and Gianni finished her emphatic phrases with long, non-vibrato belting.
+In her performance and role debut as Petra in HGO’s A Little Night Music, critics acclaimed, “with her thrilling rendition of “The Miller’s Son,” Alicia Gianni as Petra stole the highpoint of the second act…celebrating lustiness, experience, and adventure, and Gianni finished her emphatic phrases with long, non-vibrato belting.
 She was absolutely thrilling in every respect.”
-(Theodore Bale, Culture Map 2014).
-Others hailed, “Gianni inhabits the earthy, saucy serving girl Petra; she scores a knockout with her dynamic rendition of her provocative “The Miller’s Son,” (Everett Evans, Houston Chronicle 2014) or “Gianni enlivens the strange role of Petra, a kind of lady-in-waiting, with a sublimely earthy, world-weary nobility, especially in her Act II number about the course of any marriage.”
-(John DeMers, Houston Arts Week 2014).
+(Theodore Bale, Culture Map).
+Others hailed, “Gianni inhabits the earthy, saucy serving girl Petra; she scores a knockout with her dynamic rendition of her provocative “The Miller’s Son,” (Everett Evans, Houston Chronicle) or “Gianni enlivens the strange role of Petra, a kind of lady-in-waiting, with a sublimely earthy, world-weary nobility, especially in her Act II number about the course of any marriage.”
+(John DeMers, Houston Arts Week).

 Ms. Gianni enjoyed performances with the River Oaks Chamber Orchestra in concerts featuring Song to the Moon from Rusalka, All The Things You Are, and Victor Herbert’s Art is Calling For Me.
 She was also involved in special performances of HGO Co’s The Passenger Series, performing as the soprano soloist in such works as Jake Heggie’s Farewell Auschwitz in Music of Memory and Hope: A concert of Remembrance and Joy, and songs by Viktor Ullmann in From Terezín.

 In her debut with the HGO, Ms. Gianni sang Gretel in Hansel and Gretel, followed by her appearance as the Rooster/Jay in The Cunning Little Vixen.
-She also made her debut with the Houston Symphony Orchestra where she was featured in a 2007 New Year’s Eve performance with conductor Randall Craig Fleischer, and again in 2008 performing Kapilow’s Green Eggs and Ham as part of the symphony’s Children’s Series.
+She also made her debut with the Houston Symphony Orchestra where she was featured in a New Year’s Eve performance with conductor Randall Craig Fleischer, followed by performances of Kapilow’s Green Eggs and Ham as part of the Houston Symphony’s Children’s Series.
 Ms. Gianni was heard in Die Zauberflöte as an “aurally wonderful evil hag who turns into a lively Papagena” (Houston Chronicle), covering Pamina in the same production.
 In addition, she was heard as Musetta in La Bohème in the end of that season.
 As a studio member, she covered Ana Maria Martinez as Donna Elvira in Don Giovanni, was showcased in scenes as Mimi in La Boheme, Stella in A Street Car Named Desire, 2nd Niece in Peter Grimes, and Héro in Béatrice et Bénédict, and sang recitals in both the Rienzi and Taste This series in Houston, directed by Kathleen Kelly.

 While a member of Florida Grand Opera’s Young Artist Program, Ms. Gianni made her debut as the Countess Ceprano in Rigoletto.
 She was featured in scenes as Nedda in Pagliacci, Zerlina in Don Giovanni, and Tatiana in Eugene Onegin, performed in recitals with pianist Scott Gilmore, and sang for master classes given by Evelyn Lear, Thomas Stewart, and Ms. Virgina Zeani.
 In performances as Fiordiligi in Così fan tutte with conductor Mischa Santora, she was hailed as “a standout…delivering Come scoglio with convincing defiance, “ and “traversed a range of emotions with impressive coloratura.”
 (Cincinnati Enquirer).
 The Cincinnati Post raved, “Gianni displayed a remarkable voice…warm and strong at both ends…Fra gli amplessi was the single most beautiful moment in the opera.”
 During the summer festival in Torre del Lago, Italy, Ms. Gianni was heard as the title role in a concert performance of Puccini’s Suor Angelica, and during the study of her Artist Diploma at the College-Conservatory of Music, University of Cincinnati, she performed Micaëla in Carmen, Ms. Poe in The Voyage of Edgar Allan Poe, Infantin Klara in Zemlinsky’s Der Zwerg, and Zillergut in The Good Soldier Schweik,